 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the pro forma book value (deficit) per share of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$0.81 per share, based on an assumed public offering price of \$2.38 per share (the last reported sale price of our common stock on The Nasdaq Capital Market on January 20, 2015) and our net tangible book value (deficit) as of September 30, 2014.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$0.26 per share, based on the combined public offering price of \$1.25 per share and warrant and our net tangible book value (deficit) as of September 30, 2014.
 For information on how the foregoing amounts were calculated, see "Dilution."